 Time and again, we see news stories involving people who became lost in the woods during a routine hike or camping trip without having any essential wilderness survival gear on their person.
 It happens all the time and, unfortunately, sometimes these stories have a very tragic ending.

 What often happens is the person walked away from the campsite to collect firewood or something, got turned around, and couldn’t find their way back.
 That’s very easy to do if you’re not intimately familiar with the area.

-In most news stories I’ve seen, if the person had taken just a few small items of survival gear with them, easily carried in a pocket or belt pouch, the tragedy could have been merely an interesting anecdote at family gatherings for years to come instead.
+In most news stories I’ve seen, if the person had taken just a few small items of wilderness survival gear with them, easily carried in a pocket or belt pouch, the tragedy could have been merely an interesting anecdote at family gatherings for years to come instead.

 The sound of a good whistle carries much further than your shouts, plus you won’t get a sore throat.
 I suggest wearing the whistle around your neck so you won’t lose or misplace it.

-Exposure and dehydration are two of the biggest potential threats.
+Dehydration is one of the biggest potential threats.